CubicLu/gh-pabau/README.md

 ## Code Rules

 - Branch from master, PR back to master.
-  - Small PR's are good
+  - Small PRs are good
   - Tag your commits and/or PR with the JIRA issue ID.
 - Before writing code that is considered dangerous such as `yarn add`, `eslint-ignore`, `dangerouslySetInnerHTML`, or `$queryRaw` please open a thread with your team leader and tag James and Nenad in.
 - Keep eye on your build pipeline status.
 If it fails, the onus is on your to make it green.